 The course fee is:

-€ 3650 in case of payment received before 4 December 2017 or € 3900 in case of payment received on or after this date.
-In the event of cancellation before 4 December 2017, a full refund will be granted, after this date, a 25% fee charge will be made.
+€ 3650 in case of registration before 6 November 2017 or € 3900 in case of registration after this date.
+In the event of cancellation before 20 November 2017, a full refund will be granted, after this date, a 25% fee charge will be made.
 To facilitate enrollment of young PhD-students from universities, a limited number of fellowships is available.
 The course fee with fellowship is € 1825.
 To apply, please include a copy of your registration as a PhD-student from your university.

 The fee includes course materials, lunches, the buffets on Monday, 15th and Thursday, 18th and the course dinner on Thursday, 25st.
 The fee does not cover other meals and lodging.